Race Day Information - Sunday 26 October 2008

 • There are no showers or changing facilities in Hyde Park so come ready to race.

-• The nearest public toilets are near the start on Serpentine Road and will be open from 7 am.
+• The nearest public toilets are near the start on Serpentine Road and will be open from 7.30 am, cost 20p.

-• Food and hot drinks will be available at the Dell Cafe.
+• Food and hot drinks will be available at the Serpentine Cafe.

 • Hyde Park is a pretty nice place to hang out after the race and there are cafes at the eastern end of the Serpentine and at the Lido.
 If you don't come to this part of Central London much, how about a feed in the atmospheric Lebanese cafes on Edgware Road?
 Or head south from the park and join the ladies who lunch in Harvey Nic's!
 See the map on the Royal Park's website for other park facilities.